EXCELLENT SERVICE FOR EXCELLENT PEOPLE

 All non-member guests not participating in a program or rental must sign-in at the Welcome Desk.
 Tours will be given as requested.

 Check in procedures for rental participants will vary based on the arrangements made in advance.
-In some cases, they will be required to check in at the Welcome Desk; however, often they will be greeted by a Party Host or Event Attendant.
+In most cases, they will be required to check in at the Welcome Desk.

 Refusal of Admission: